 PLEASE NOTE THAT THE LOCATIONS ARE NOT OPEN TO PROVIDE THESE MATERIALS.

-Consulting the ARTA Training Guide in the Members area.
-This guide is available for purchase on our website.
-Be sure to use the 2018 version of this guide, not the new version.
+Consulting the ARTA Training Manual in the Members area.
+This comprehensive guide is available for members to purchase on our website.
+Be sure to use the 2020 version of this guide, not the new version.
 The new version has listening comprehension sections that students do not need to practice for the assessment.